 Ball State is ranked a research university, high research activity by the Carnegie Foundation for the Advancement of Teaching and is accredited by the Higher Learning Commission.
 Individual programs are accredited by various regional and national organizations.

 Learn more about our history, current vision and mission, recent rankings and recognitions, and major institutional initiatives.

-For further assistance, contact the Office of Institutional Effectiveness.
+For further assistance, contact the Office of Institutional Research and Decision Support.

 Information on this page was last updated 17 September 2018.